 - Sea salt to taste

 - Slice the loaf of bread in half horizontally.
-Grill the bread or place it under the broiler until golden brown.
+Grill the bread or place it under the broiler for a few minutes until golden brown.

 - While the bread is still hot, rub the garlic all over the cut sides of the bread.
 Cut the tomatoes in half and rub the tomato on the bread, coating it with the tomato pulp.
 Drizzle the olive oil on top and sprinkle with sea salt.
 Serve immediately while still warm.
 Serve alone or with Spanish Garlic Shrimp.